-Figures~\ref{Fig:Photoelastic_result}(d)-(f) show 1D scans along $x$ direction revealing the detailed wavepackets' shape.
-Solid lines show the interpolation of data points and dotted lines show the envelope of interpolated data.
-The FWHM of envelope at $t$=3~ns is 3.6~$\mu$m and is the same for 295 and 330~K. It is not possible to accurately determine FWHM for $T_0$=430~K but the estimation based on the signal shape yields similar value 3.7~$\mu$m.
-A clear change of frequency upon propagation (chirp) is seen within the wavepacket caused by dispersion of acoustic phonons constituting the SAW pulse as commonly observed for laser-generated SAWs~\cite{Sugawara_ripples_SAW_2002,Kolomenskii_nonlin_SAW_2003,Klokov_diamond_2021,Tachizaki_Sagnac_2006}.
+Figures~\ref{Fig:Photoelastic_result}(d)-(f) show 1D scans along the $x$ direction, revealing the detailed wave packets' shape.
+The solid lines show the interpolation of the data points and the dotted lines show the envelope of the interpolated data.
+The FWHM of the envelope at $t$=3~ns is 3.6~$\mu$m and is the same for 295 and 330~K. It is not possible to accurately determine the FWHM for $T_0$=430~K, but an estimation based on the signal shape yields a similar value of 3.7~$\mu$m.
+A clear change of frequency upon propagation (chirp) is seen within the wave packet, caused by the dispersion of the acoustic phonons constituting the SAW pulse, as is commonly observed for laser-generated SAWs~\cite{Sugawara_ripples_SAW_2002,Kolomenskii_nonlin_SAW_2003,Klokov_diamond_2021,Tachizaki_Sagnac_2006}.
 Figure~\ref{Fig:Photoelastic_result}(g) shows a fast Fourier transform (FFT) of the pulses from panels (d)-(f), normalized for clarity.
-The detected SAWs possess relatively large $k$-vectors reaching 7.5~rad/$\mu$m$^{-1}$.
-The dominant $k$-vector shifts slightly to lower values for $T_0$=430~K for all the used laser fluences although this shift cannot be confidently evaluated due to low signal amplitude at 430~K. The corresponding SAW wavelengths exceed 0.8~$\mu$m and are considerably larger than the FeRh film thickness 60~nm.
-Therefore the bulk of acoustic energy travels in the substrate and is described by parameters of the substrate~\cite{FARNELL197235}.
-This also explains the apparent 4-fold symmetry on Figs.~\ref{Fig:Photoelastic_result}(a)-(c) which is attributed to (001)-cut MgO substrate.
+The detected SAWs possess relatively large $k$-vectors, reaching 7.5~rad/$\mu$m$^{-1}$.
+The dominant $k$-vector shifts slightly to lower values for $T_0$=430~K for all the used laser fluences, although this shift cannot be confidently evaluated due to the low signal amplitude at 430~K. The corresponding SAW wavelengths exceed 0.8~$\mu$m and are considerably larger than the FeRh film thickness of 60~nm.
+Therefore, most of the acoustic energy travels in the substrate and is described by the parameters of the substrate~\cite{FARNELL197235}.

 The main parameter that changes with temperature is the amplitude of the observed SAW pulses, which decreases by a factor of 8 for $T_0$=430~K. The Optical reflectivity change caused by transient strain has been studied in detail \cite{Thomsen,MATSUDA_review_2015,Saito_method}.
 It consists of a complex photoelastic term (PE), which depends on combinations of the photoelastic and strain tensor components, and a purely imaginary term related to the displacement of the surface: